Kerbstomp/weight-tracker-app/README.md

 # weight-tracker-app

-I created this simple weight tracker app mostly to test for myself the integration of a [React](https://reactjs.org/) application with a [Django](https://www.djangoproject.com/) backend project
+I created this simple weight tracker app mostly to test for myself the integration of a [React](https://reactjs.org/) application with a [Django](https://www.djangoproject.com/) backend project.
+Added a quick demo at the bottom

 ## Installation